robertkirsz/useripple/README.md

 ## About

-`useRipple` is a [React Hook](https://reactjs.org/docs/hooks-intro.html) that adds animated ripple effect to a clicked element.
+`useRipple` is a [React Hook](https://reactjs.org/docs/hooks-intro.html) that adds an animated ripple effect to a clicked element.

 ## Usage